creepersguitar/CI-project4/README.md

 4. Commit your changes (`git commit -m 'Add some feature'`).
 5. Push to the branch (`git push origin feature/YourFeature`).
 6. Open a pull request.
+7. Wait for pull request to be looked at by me.
+8. If its okay then ill approve it but if there is any potential improvements then ill comment on it.
 ## Contact
  - If you have any suggestions or questions then feel free to reach out [Github](https://www.github.com/creepersguitar)